philiprami/betting_on_a_buzz/README.md

 1. **Final** - data set compiled using the acquired odds, wikipedia, and time zone data

 ## Code
 All python scripts were only used to compile and process data.
-Merging and regressions are contained within the do files.
+Merging and regressions are contained within the Stata .do files.
 All data input files for the scripts can be found in the google drive link listed in the data section.
 TO SKIP TO ANALYSIS AND MODELING, all you need is the final.dta file and the final.do file.

 **merge_odds.do**